-Maria Sibylla Merian intended her books to be used as educational tools from which scientists and scholars could learn and study, and therefore her published illustrations needed to be accurate, clear, and easy to read.
-Maria used her artistic prowess to accomplish this, as is evident in Plate 11, Metamorphosis insectorum surinamensium.
+Maria Sibylla Merian was a scientist born in 1647 who traveled to the Americas to study insects.
+She intended her books to be used as educational tools from which scientists and scholars could learn and study, and therefore her published illustrations needed to be accurate, clear, and easy to read.
+Maria Sybilla used her artistic prowess to accomplish this, as is evident in Plate 11, Metamorphosis insectorum surinamensium.

 The plant diagonally cuts across the page, framed by two moths on the top left and bottom right.
 The green leaves curve upward while the yellow flowers arc downward.
 This creates symmetrical balance and a unified composition that is pleasing to the viewer and highlights the final stage of metamorphosis and various parts of the plant.
-By placing the fully-grown caterpillar perpendicular to the branch in the center of the composition, Maria has made the insect a key focal point-creating an "x" for the viewer to zero in on.
+By placing the fully-grown caterpillar perpendicular to the branch in the center of the composition, Maria Sibylla has made the insect a key focal point-creating an "x" for the viewer to zero in on.
 The juvenile caterpillars are then strategically drawn adjacent to the adult to clearly show the physical differences between each stage.